-Other solutions offered by OpenX include a video solution for publishers called OpenX, OpenX programmatic direct with private marketplaces and more.
+OpenX’s other solutions include a video solution for publishers called OpenX, OpenX programmatic direct with private marketplaces, and more.

-Amazon publisher services offer publishers a cloud-based suite of where they can get access to header bidding, a transparent advertising marketplace and shopping insights analytics services.
+Amazon publisher services or A9 offer publishers a cloud-based suite where they can access header bidding, a transparent advertising marketplace, and shopping insights analytics services.

 Their marketplace helps publisher websites connect to Amazon ad inventories and via SSPs to ad buyers all over the web.
 This dramatically increases advertiser competition and revenue.

 Amazon offers a simple reporting interface where publishers can experience transparent fee structures, auction level reporting, and see bidders compete equally.